Parseval's theorem: Proof

-More generally, given an abelian locally compact group G with Pontryagin dual G^, Parseval's theorem says the Pontryagin–Fourier transform is a unitary operator between Hilbert spaces L2(G) and L2(G^) (with integration being against the appropriately scaled Haar measures on the two groups.)
+Even more generally, given an abelian locally compact group G with Pontryagin dual G^, Parseval's theorem says the Pontryagin–Fourier transform is a unitary operator between Hilbert spaces L2(G) and L2(G^) (with integration being against the appropriately scaled Haar measures on the two groups.)
 When G is the unit circle T, G^ is the integers and this is the case discussed above.
 When G is the real line $\mathbb{R}$, G^ is also $\mathbb{R}$ and the unitary transform is the Fourier transform on the real line.
 When G is the cyclic group Zn, again it is self-dual and the Pontryagin–Fourier transform is what is called discrete Fourier transform in applied contexts.

 Parseval's theorem can also be expressed as follows: